Welcome

 Trained in Internal Family Systems (IFS) by founder Dr. Richard Schwartz, she integrates a trauma-informed, relational approach with a Polyvagal lens that emphasizes safety, nervous system healing, and sustainable change.

-In Julia’s work, she has found that healing happens through steadiness, pacing, clarity, and a nervous system that feels safe enough to reorganize.
-She brings warmth and attunement to the relationship, along with professional discernment and structure, so clients can return to resilience, capacity, and authentic self-trust.
+In Julia’s work, she has found that healing happens through relational safety, steadiness, clarity, and a nervous system that feels safe enough to reorganize.
+She brings warmth and attunement to the relationship, along with professional discernment and structure, so that individuals can return to authenticity and capacity.

 About